 - Sit for the National Certification Exam.

-- Upon completion of the program, the student will demonstrate the ability to comprehend, apply, and evaluate clinical information relevant to their role as an occupational therapy assistant.
+- Demonstrate the ability to comprehend, apply, and evaluate clinical information relevant to their role as an occupational therapy assistant.

-- The student will demonstrate the clinical skills and proficiency in all relevant practice areas necessary to fulfill the role as an occupational therapy assistant.
+- Demonstrate the clinical skills and proficiency in all relevant practice areas necessary to fulfill the role as an occupational therapy assistant.

-- The student will demonstrate professional behavior consistent with employer expectations for the occupational therapy assistant.
+- Demonstrate professional behavior consistent with employer expectations for the occupational therapy assistant.

 - Demonstrate professional skills to begin work in any one of the specialty areas of occupational therapy practice with the general and specific tools necessary to complete the job requirements.

 - Comprehend the scope of occupational therapy practice.

 - Complete the comprehensive learning outcomes identified within each syllabus.

 - Complete the comprehensive learning outcomes identified with the General Education Component.